 Note that a regular Squarespace site won't allow you to take reservations from customers unless you add third-party PMS platform features.

 Wix is unique.
 Not only will it take care of all the website management hassle for you, but they also offer native direct booking, accept payments (commission free), and manage reservations via the Wix Hotels app.

 Their biggest advantage over other general website builder is their app marketplace and third party integrations.
 You can build a full fledge vacation rental Wix site with:

 You have to subscribe to a business plan to use Wix Hotels and all its property management features.
 It starts at $17/month and up to $35/month if you need more storage space.

 Granted, that's the price for 1 hotel / rental website.
-If you manage more than property, you'd need to create a separate website for that listing, otherwise you can add them as rooms with different addresses.
+If you manage more than one property, you'd need to create a separate website for that listing, otherwise, you can add them as rooms with different addresses.

 Wix is great for homeowners managing single property who

 While Wix is notorious for their laggy and sometimes overwhelming interface, it does a (surprisingly) good job simplifying the tasks/processes for setting up a vacation rental site.